Biology, Anatomy 6-9

 Because the puzzle is sharply cut, Alison’s Montessori is able to separate every essential part of an organ.
 If you look at the Sclero, Choroid, and Retina, these are very thin layers.
 Children see them as one block, regardless of the labels.

-if you look at the picture below, we were able to deconstruct every single part of the eye from the cornea, to the optic nerve.
+If you look at the picture below, you can see how we were able to deconstruct every single part of the eye from the cornea, to the optic nerve.
 We are talking about 10-11 layers here, in one eye ball!

 - A 25 piece wooden puzzle with ridges for easy lifting

 - wooden labeled arrows corresponding to each part of an eye